French workers walk out in mass strikes against plans to raise the retirement age - KESQ

 How does France compare?

-Government spokesperson Olivier Veran told journalists Wednesday that 40% of French workers will be able to leave work before 64 under the proposed regime thanks to exceptions for those who started work early or who have physically taxing jobs.
+Government spokesperson Olivier Veran told journalists Wednesday that 40% of French workers will be able to retire before 64 under the proposed regime because of exceptions for those who started work early or who have physically taxing jobs.

 “We have the most protective, the most developed system in Europe [for pensions],” he said.
 “Even after the reforms, we will retire in France better off and earlier than in almost all eurozone countries,” he added.